sqgwang/sqgwang.github.io/_pages/publications.md

 permalink: /publications/
 author_profile: true
 ---
+*Corresponding author

+Wong, L. L. N., **Wang, S.***, Ieong, A. I. C., Man, C. M. Y., & Pan, T. Y. (2024).
+Evaluating Psychometric Properties of the Cantonese Integrated Digit in Noise Test: Perhaps the 2-digit Sequence Can Also be Used for Hearing Screening.
+International Journal of Audiology.
+(In press)

 **Wang, S.**, Mo, C., Zhao, C., Shen, X., & Chen, Y. (2024).
 Recommendations for Expanding the Clinical Role of Audiologists in Hospitals in Mainland China: Insights from a Survey-Based Study. *Perspectives of the ASHA Special Interest Groups*. [https://doi.org/10.1044/2024_PERSP-24-00080](https://doi.org/10.1044/2024_PERSP-24-00080)